Phone Therapy And Video Chat Therapy For Teens While Quarantined

 The First Appointment

 Although we do get calls and emails from teens who searched for therapy for teens, found us online themselves and want to make an appointment (which we do once their parents are on board), plenty of parents call to ask about therapy and are nervous about getting their kid to go along.
-What we always say in this case is that if you can get them to show up for the first appointment, our job is to take it from there.
+What we always say in this case is that if you can get them to show up for the first appointment, either virtually or in our therapy offices in Tribeca and Park Slope, our job is to take it from there.
 Part of the skill of being therapists who work with adolescents is to figure out how to connect in the first session and help them see the value in coming back next week.
 We have a pretty good success rate with that.

 As far as making the first appointment happen, honestly, you’ve got to do whatever it takes.
 Be serious with your kid about what your concerns are, let them know you’re asking them to come in once and they don’t need to be ready to commit to more than that.
 Honor the fact that, however involved in the therapy you end up being, ultimately, this is an important relationship that will be deeply personal to them (at least if it’s going to work).
 You need a therapist you feel comfortable with, who you trust will take things seriously and will really help your kid, but you’ve also got to get your teenager to sign on.
 If it makes sense, share our website with them (we’re also on Facebook and Twitter) and even, invite them to email or call themselves to talk about what the work would look like.
 And in a pinch, there’s nothing wrong with begging or bribery to help make that first session happen.
 Seriously.